Abortion in Illinois: History

+Following the overturn of Roe v.
+Wade, Illinois became an abortion access state for people in the South and Midwest impacted by abortion bans in their states, with 30% of abortions going to out of state residents.
+Abortions in Illinois increased by over 45% in the year following the overturn of Roe v.
+Wade, primarily due to patients traveling from states with abortion bans.
+By 2023, Illinois saw more out-of-state abortions than any other state, a 71% increase from 2020 to 2023.

+In 2023, Illinois passed House Bill 4664, protecting access to abortion in the state.
+It was signed into law by Governor Pritzker on January 13, 2023.

+In 2025, Governor Pritzker signed two abortion rights bills passed by the Illinois General Assembly into law; Illinois House Bill 3637, which stipulates that any medication that had U.S. Food and Drug Administration approval prior to 2025 and remains approved by the World Health Organization will remain legally accessible in Illinois even if the FDA revokes approval of the drug, effective until 2034.
+He also signed Illinois House Bill 3709, which requires Illinois colleges and universities to provide students access to contraception and abortion medications at campus pharmacies and health care centers.

 Clinic history

 Between 1982 and 1992, the number of abortion clinics in the state decreased by 11, going from 58 in 1982 to 47 in 1992.
 In 2014, there were 24 abortion clinics in the state.
 92% of the counties in the state did not have an abortion clinic.
 That year, 40% of women in the state aged 15–44 lived in a county without an abortion clinic.
 In 2017, there were 17 Planned Parenthood clinics, 11 of which offered abortion services in a state with a population of 3,003,374 women aged 15–49.
 Following the announcement in late-May 2019 that the last remaining abortion clinic in the state of Missouri would likely close because it was unable to meet new state licensing rules, abortion clinics in Illinois prepared for an influx of new patients by hiring additional staff and increasing their opening hours.
 Hope Clinic in Granite City was one of the clinics most likely to be impacted because of its location relative to St. Louis, Missouri.